BinaryMoon/MasterWP/index.md

 redirect_from:
   - /newsletter/
 ---
-MasterWP is a quality email newsletter sent every Wednesday, for WordPress professionals.
+MasterWP is a quality email newsletter, sent at 3pm GMT every Wednesday, for WordPress professionals.
 Each week get a collection of apps, tools and links that will make life better and provoke thought.

 No affiliates, no filler, no noise, just the good stuff.

-You're in good company: sign up now to join **{{ site.subscribers }}** other subscribers.
-Plus, it's free, and you can unsubscribe any time 😄
+Join **{{ site.subscribers }}** other global subscribers and subscribe to our FREE weekly round-up of news and insights that you can't afford to miss. 👍